 MOD RCC/73A1/16

-RESOLUTION 130 (Rev. Guadalajara, 2010)
+RESOLUTION 130 (Rev. BUSAN, 2014)

 Strengthening the role of ITU in building confidence and security in the use of information and communication technologies

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

+a) United Nations General Assembly (UNGA) Resolution 68/198, on information and communication technologies (ICTs) for development;

+b) UNGA Resolution 68/167, on the right to privacy in the digital age;

+c) UNGA Resolution 68/243, on developments in the field of information and telecommunications in the context of international security;

+d) the outcome documents of the WSIS+10 High-Level Event, containing the WSIS+10 Statement on the Implementation of WSIS Outcomes and the WSIS+10 Vision for WSIS Beyond 2015;

+e) Resolution 174 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-a) Resolution 130 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+f) Resolution 181 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+g) Resolution 45 (Rev. Dubai, 2014) of the World telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

-b) Resolution 69 (Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on the creation of national computer incident response teams (CIRTs), particularly for developing countries, and cooperation between them;
+h) WTDC Resolution 69 (Rev. Dubai, 2014), on the creation of national computer incident response teams (CIRTs), particularly for developing countries, and cooperation between them;

-c) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,
+i) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,

 considering

+a) that the WSIS+10 Vision for WSIS Beyond 2015 identified, inter alia, the following as priority areas to be addressed in the implementation of the WSIS Vision:

+– building confidence and security in the use of ICTs, notably on topics such as personal data protection, privacy, security and robustness of networks;

+– promoting a culture of online security and safety, empowering users, and encouraging national, regional and international cybersecurity strategies to protect users, including children;

-a) the crucial importance of information and communication infrastructures and their applications to practically all forms of social and economic activity;
+b) the crucial importance of information and communication infrastructures and their applications to practically all forms of social and economic activity;

-b) that, with the application and development of information and communication technologies (ICTs), new threats from various sources have emerged that have had an impact on confidence and security in the use of ICTs by all Member States, Sector Members and other stakeholders, including all users of ICTs, and on the preservation of peace and the economic and social development of all Member States, and that threats to and vulnerabilities of networks continue to give rise to ever-growing security challenges across national borders for all countries, in particular developing countries, including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, while noting in this context the strengthening of ITU's role in building confidence and security in the use of ICTs and the need to further enhance international cooperation and develop appropriate existing national, regional and international mechanisms (for example, agreements, best practices, memorandums of understanding, etc);
+c) that, with the application and development of information and communication technologies (ICTs), new threats from various sources have emerged that have had an impact on confidence and security in the use of ICTs by all Member States, Sector Members and other stakeholders, including all users of ICTs, and on the preservation of peace and the economic and social development of all Member States, and that threats to and vulnerabilities of networks continue to give rise to ever-growing security challenges across national borders for all countries, in particular developing countries, including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, while noting in this context the strengthening of ITU's role in building confidence and security in the use of ICTs and the need to further enhance international cooperation and develop appropriate existing national, regional and international mechanisms (for example, agreements, best practices, memorandums of understanding, etc);

-c) that the ITU Secretary-General has been invited to support the International Multilateral Partnership Against Cyber-Threats (IMPACT), the Forum for Incident Response and Security Teams (FIRST) and other global or regional cybersecurity projects, as appropriate, and all countries, particularly developing countries, have been invited to take part in their activities;
+d) that the ITU Secretary-General has been invited to support the International Multilateral Partnership Against Cyber-Threats (IMPACT), the Forum for Incident Response and Security Teams (FIRST) and other global or regional cybersecurity projects, as appropriate, and all countries, particularly developing countries, have been invited to take part in their activities;

-d) the ITU Global Cybersecurity Agenda (GCA);
+e) the ITU Global Cybersecurity Agenda (GCA), which encourages international cooperation aimed at proposing strategies for solutions to enhance confidence and security in the use of telecommunications/ICTs;